park-holidays-uk/pagebuilder/README.md

 * Remove fields 'css_base64' and 'gjs_components' from table 'pagebuilder_blocks' and take out and related code.
 * Add support for SRCSET on images - *Once blocks with images have been added*
+* Add notifications on user and system events.

 ## Known Issues